dedotdev/dedot/README.md

 const ALICE = '5GrwvaEF5zXb26Fz9rcQpDWS57CtERHpNehXCPcNoHGKutQY'; // Alice

+// Some random salt to prevent duplication issue
+// Salt is optional, you can skip this to use an empty salt const salt = stringToHex('random-salt');

-// Dry run the constructor call for validation and gas estimation const salt = stringToHex('random-salt'); // random salt to prevent duplication
+// Dry run the constructor call for validation and gas estimation

-// An error will be thrown out if there's a DispatchError or LangError (contract level error)
+// An Error will be thrown out if there's a DispatchError or LangError (contract level error)
 // More on this in the handling error section below const dryRun = await deployer.query.new(true, { caller: ALICE, salt }) const { raw: { gasRequired } } = dryRun;